hackocopter/JD385_Documentation/Quad Hardware/Circuit Diagrams/Readme.txt

-JXD 385 Quadrocopter circuit diagrams
+﻿JXD 385 Quadrocopter circuit diagrams
 CAD: Eagle 4.16

 As reconstructed from board photographs.
 Some footprints may be off.
 Almost all